the-lean-crate/criner/README.md

 The waste report favors include directives, as it will not mark any file as wasted if present, but make recommendations on how to save even more by excluding tests, docs and the likes.

-When excludes are present, it makes recommendations mandatory, and considers all files that don't are included despites those recommendations to be waste.
+When excludes are present, it makes recommendations mandatory, and considers all files that don't are included despite those recommendations to be waste.
 The reason is that whitelists, i.e. include directives, are better supported by cargo due to the presence of negations, so it assumes people have better control over the includes they make.